 For the small percentage of people who can tolerate grains without ill health effect, moderate grain consumption might be ok.
 The rest of us should consider the potential negative effects.

 What’s your opinion?
 How do you think Biblical teaching fits in to grain-free eating (or doesn’t fit)?
-Weight in below!
+Weigh in below!

 [Note: I've seen several other bloggers bring up this issue as well and noticed hateful and belittling comments towards the bloggers and commenters who are also Christian.
 If you don't believe in God or the Bible, this post is obviously not written to try to influence you, so please avoid any demeaning comments!]